About Bardia National Park

 Good jungle guides know where tigers are in Bardia depending on the season.
 Either breeding pairs, nursing mothers (avoid), or solitary tigers known to be hunting in the area.

-Do follow your guides instructions at all times.
-Tigers attack from behind so you should always go with two guides with the trainee guide taking up the rear.
+Always follow your guide's instructions.
+Tigers attack from behind, so you should always go with two guides, with the trainee guide taking up the rear.

-Do take caution when guides mention that there are tiger cubs nearby as this means there will be a very protective mother nearby too.
+Be cautious when guides mention that there are tiger cubs nearby, as this means there will be a very protective mother nearby too.

 Full detailed Map of Bardia National Park